 Quantum Meruit

 The lower court awarded defendant money based on the quasi-contract theory of quantum meruit.
-This theory is applicable whenever the actual money owed under a contract is unclear, but it is evident that one party did perform in a way that provided an economic benefit to the other.
-Following the basic economic justifications for contract law, quantum meruit seeks to prevent one party from unfairly benefiting at the expense of the other.
+This theory is applicable whenever the actual money owed under a contract is unclear, but it is evident that one party did perform in a way that provided an economic benefit to the other — a situation that often arises when litigating breach of oral contracts.
+Quantum meruit seeks to prevent one party from unfairly benefiting at the expense of the other — but as seen in recent rulings, this theory is often blocked when a valid contract already governs the subject matter of the dispute.
 If I agree to deliver to you 1,000 toys for a price of $1,000, and I only deliver 999 toys, it would be manifestly unfair for you to be able to pay me nothing for not living up to the contract.
 Instead, quantum meruit would operate to force you to pay me the reasonable value, to the extent ascertainable, of the 999 toys I did deliver.

 Here, the court finds that a valid and enforceable unilateral contract did exist between plaintiff and defendant.
 This fact actually precludes recovery on quantum meruit because that is an “outside the contract” remedy and here the contract actually stated the value of the commissions.
-Thus as a somewhat technical point, the defendant got the same amount of damages, but the justification was changed to breach of contract.
-In sum, the contract was breached, the value of defendant’s services was known, thus defendant may recover simply as a consequence of plaintiff’s breach of the contract and the fact that the defendant lived up to its own obligations to perform.
+Thus as a somewhat technical point, the defendant got the same amount of damages, but the justification was changed to breach of contract — a useful reminder that claims can shift significantly depending on the presence of third-party interests or the structure of indemnification agreements.
+In sum, the contract was breached, and the value of the defendant’s services was known, the defendant may recover simply as a consequence of pthe laintiff’s breach of the contract and the fact that the defendant lived up to its own obligations to perform.

 Parol Evidence Rule